xumi1993/seispy-doc.post/source/usage/rf-sta.md

 ## Set parameters

-Most of parameters are saved in `pjt.para`.
-Let’s show all default parameters
+Most of parameters are saved in the class `pjt.para`.
+All default parameters are shown as following

 ```Python
 print(pjt.para.__dict__)
 ```

 ```
 {'_datapath': '/Users/xumj',
  '_rfpath': '/Users/xumj',